Election officials at U.S. Senate hearing describe threats, spread of misinformation - NewsBreak

 “Election officials did not make that choice,” she said.
 “Until recently, this was not a field you went into thinking it could cost you your life, and now that it is, we need a whole-of-government response to ensure the safety of our community.”

-The post Election officials at U.S. Senate hearing describe threats, spread of misinformation appeared first on Virginia Mercury .
+The post Election officials at U.S. Senate hearing describe threats, spread of misinformation appeared first on Oregon Capital Chronicle .

 Comments / 0